UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 3. Use AI to enhance (not fake) guest photos

-Once rights are sorted, AI becomes a fast way to fix what’s holding guest photos back-without changing what the dish actually is.
+Once you sort the rights, AI becomes a fast way to fix what’s holding guest photos back.
+You fix issues without changing what the dish actually is.

 Draw a clear line between “fixing” and “faking”

-Start by writing your own rule-of-thumb.
-Example: “If the guest wouldn’t immediately recognize their dish, we’ve gone too far.”
+Start by writing your own rule for UGC and AI for restaurants.
+Try this one: “If the guest wouldn’t recognize their dish, we’ve gone too far.”

 Use AI freely for: